 Appley Beach (Ryde)

-Ideal for young families, offering parking, a playground, sandy beaches, toilets and a cafe.
+Ideal for young families, offering parking, a playground, sandy beaches, toilets and a couple of cafés.
 Pushchair and wheelchair friendly walk and nearby park.
 Not great for swimming at low tide.
 Popular for beach football.
 Summertime dog ban on the main section of beach up to Appley Tower (the Tower is the thing in the picture), with a dog friendly section at the Seaview end.
-Also accessible from the Puckpool car park which has another playground.
+Also accessible from the Puckpool car park, which has another playground.

 Yaverland (near Sandown)